xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 document.

-I want to build a little screen scraper that returns the [New York Times][nytimes] headline stories from it's main web page.
+I want to build a little screen scraper that returns the [New York Times][nytimes] headline stories from it's frontpage.
 This example is similar to the [example][nolen-scrape] in David Nolen's [Enlive tutorial][nolen].